smtp2go-oss/wordpress-plugin/README.txt

 6. Enable the checkbox "Enable Email Made Easy by SMTPGO".
 7. Add a default sending name and email address.

-Note: The default From Email Address and From Name is only used if these are not specified by any other Wordpress function or plugin that is trying to send an email.
+Note: The default From Email Address and From Name is only used if these are not specified by any other WordPress function or plugin that is trying to send an email.

 == Support ==